Overview

 The current conditions display includes a flight category badge.
 These categories are defined by the FAA based on visibility and cloud ceiling height:

-• IFRInstrument Flight Rules — Ceiling below 1,000 ft or visibility below 3 miles.
+- IFRInstrument Flight Rules — Ceiling below 1,000 ft or visibility below 3 miles.
 Pilots must rely on instruments.
 Helicopter operations are typically reduced or suspended.
-Published VFR helicopter routes may not be available.
+Published VFR helicopter routes are not flyable in IFR conditions; pilots must use instrument procedures or divert.

 Lower flight categories generally mean fewer operations but do not eliminate them — instrument-rated pilots and aircraft can still operate in reduced conditions.